Sustainability

 • Easily generate static electricity

 • Ramie is a plant-based source of fibers that's quickly and easily renewable.
-It requires no pesticides or herbicides to grow and is naturally resistant to mold, mildew, and bacteria.atio
+It requires no pesticides or herbicides to grow.

 What is Jute?